Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 Given some state with reasonably large overlap with the desired state, one can perform \textit{quantum phase estimation}, which simultaneously projects the state onto an eigenstate of the Hamiltonian and obtains an estimate for the energy of this eigenstate.
 The error depends inversely on the simulation time.
 The probability of successfully projecting onto the desired state is given by the square overlap of the input state and the desired state, and it is thus necessary to use some other method (such as the state preparation procedures above) to prepare an input state with sufficient overlap with the desired state.

 The various approaches come with different {strengths and weaknesses}.
 While phase estimation allows the deviation of the final state from an exact eigenstate (although not necessarily the desired eigenstate) to be systematically reduced, it can require deep circuits with many controlled gates that are challenging for devices with limited coherence and without error correction.
 Variational methods or quantum imaginary time evolution replace such circuits by a large number of potentially shorter simulations, which is expected to be easier to implement on near-term machines.
+Finally, one can consider hybrid approaches~\cite{wang2019accelerated}.
 However, if one does not measure the energy by phase estimation, but instead by expressing the Hamiltonian as a sum of multi-qubit Pauli operators and measuring the terms individually, the state preparation and measurements must be repeated many times, with the error converging only as the square root of the number of repetitions.
 Variational methods are also limited by the variational form and ability to solve the associated optimization problem, which may by itself represent a difficult classical optimization.
 Finally, adiabatic state preparation and quantum imaginary time evolution become inefficient for certain Hamiltonians.

-State preparation methods are first discussed in~\ref{sec:gs_preparation} and~\ref{sec:vqe} (variational state preparation is discussed separately due to the large number of different types of ansatz).
-Considerations for excited states are discussed in~\ref{sec:excited}.
-Phase estimation is reviewed in~\ref{sec:qpe}.
+State preparation methods are first discussed in Subsection~\ref{sec:gs_preparation} and Subsection~\ref{sec:vqe} (variational state preparation is discussed separately due to the large number of different types of ansatz).
+Considerations for excited states are discussed in Subsection~\ref{sec:excited}.
+Phase estimation is reviewed in Subsection~\ref{sec:qpe}.